vickydeshpande8/hevotrial/README.md

 To connect this Git repository with dbt cloud, follow the documentation here - https://docs.getdbt.com/docs/cloud/git/connect-github

-Once the repository is connected to dbt cloud, inside the repository, in the folder hevotrial, go to models.
+Once the repository is connected to dbt cloud, inside the repository, in the folder hevotrial, go to models, and then to the folder - example.

 Inside models select the file hevotrial.sql, then click on build.
 Once the build succeeds, go to Snowflake and validate the loaded data